Discover Career Opportunities

 Assess Your Strengths and Passions

 Next, it’s time to think about where your new career path might take you.
 A good way to begin here is to look at your professional strengths.
-What kind of things are you good at, and what skills do you already have which might lend themselves towards specific roles?
+What kind of things are you good at, and what skills do you already have that might lend themselves to specific roles?
 If you don’t want a role in the same industry you’re working in right now, consider your passions and what makes you happy.
-Make a list of the things you really enjoy in life, and the talents you already possess.
-From there, you can begin searching for potential jobs which might make sense to your situation.
+Make a list of the things you enjoy in life and the talents you already possess.
+From there, you can begin searching for potential jobs that might make sense to your situation.
 If you’re passionate about technology and math, you could become a data analyst.
 If you feel strongly about enriching future generations, jobs working with children might be best for you.

 Even if you were excited by your role when you first took on your current job, a time might come when you decide it’s time for something new.
 People change, and their professional goals can evolve over time.Click To Tweet